Sokratis Fytanidis

 Sokratis Fytanidis (Σωκράτης Φυτανίδης; born 25 May 1984) is a retired Greek professional footballer.

-Fytanidis was a right back who could play with ease as a center back or as a defensive midfielder if the need occurs.
+Fytanidis was a right-back who could play with ease as a center-back or as a defensive midfielder if the need occurred.
 He had great work rate, discipline and leadership qualities.
-In his playing style was discriminant the right timing of his jumps and that he seldom losed a header.
+His playing style was discriminant about the right timing of his jumps and he seldom lost a header.
 More defending qualities include coordination of the defensive line, goal line saves and locking his personal opponent out of the game.

 Club career

 Fytanidis joined Asteras from Apollon Kalamarias in January 2008. and in 2011 arrived at Atromitos on a free-transfer.
-In 2010/11 season, he had 24 league and 2 cup appearances and he was the captain of Asteras Tripolis.
+In the 2010/11 season, he had 24 league and 2 cup appearances and he was the captain of Asteras Tripolis.

 On 27 August 2011,he make his debut with Atromitos on a 1–1 away draw against OFI and scored his first goal on 12 February 2012 in a 3–1 home win against Kerkyra.
-On summer of 2013, Atromitos has announced the re-signing of Sokratis Fytanidis to a new 4-year contract just days after transfer speculation had the Greek midfielder on his way to Super League rivals PAOK.
+In the summer of 2013, Atromitos announced the re-signing of Sokratis Fytanidis to a new 4-year contract just days after transfer speculation had the Greek midfielder on his way to Super League rivals PAOK.
 Fytanidis' new deal means he will remain at the club until the end of the 2016/2017 Greek Super League season.
 The club announced the re-signing of the 29-year-old via the club's official website, "Atromitos is pleased to announce the renewal of its partnership with Sokratis Fytanidis", the statement read.
 The club's statement referred to Fytanidis as the "rock" of the club's defense, a label Fytanidis has earned thanks to his solid partnership alongside Nikolaos Lazaridis and Efstathios Tavlaridis in the Atromitos back-line.
 Fytanidis with his defensive awareness immediately helped the club to reach back-to-back Greek Cup finals in 2011 and 2012.
-Fytanidis' success with Atromitos also earned him a call-up to the Greece national football team.
+Fytanidis' success with Atromitos also earned him a call-up to the national team.

 According to transfer reports, Fytanidis was rumored to be joining Panathinaikos on a free transfer until it was revealed that new PAOK owner Ivan Savvidis was keen to bring Fytanidis to Thessaloniki.